usadellab/prot-scriber/README.md

             A string used as separator in the argument --seq-families (-f) gene families file.
 This string separates the gene-family-identifier (name) from the gene-identifier list that family comprises.
 Default is '<TAB>' ("\t").

+    -l, --filter-regexs <filter-regexs>
+            A file with regular expressions (Rust syntax), one per line.
+Any match to any of these regular expressions causes the matched sub-string to be deleted, i.e. filtered out.
+            Filtering is used to process descriptions ('stitle' in Blast terminology) and prepare the descriptions for the prot-scriber annotation process.
+In case of UniProt sequence similarity search results (Blast result tables), this removes the Blast Hit identifier (`sacc`) from the description (`stitle`) and also removes the taxonomic information starting with e.g. 'OS=' at the end of the `stitle` strings.
+If multiple --seq-sim-table (-s) args are provided make sure the --filter-regexs (-l) args appear in the correct order, e.g. the first -l arg will be used for the first -s arg, the second -l will be used for the second -s and so on.
+Set to 'default' to use the hard coded default.
+Note that this is an expert option.

     -n, --n-threads <n-threads>
             The maximum number of parallel threads to use.
 Default is the number of logical cores.